-Grant & Eisenhofer’s False Claims Litigation Group has represented whistleblowers in some of the largest qui tam cases brought under Federal, State and Municipal False Claims Acts.
+G&E’s False Claims Litigation Group has represented whistleblowers in some of the largest qui tam cases brought under federal, state and municipal False Claims Acts.
 These cases have been a catalyst for exposing unlawful practices that drain government dollars and place consumers at health and safety risk.
-Blockbuster Recoveries include:
+Blockbuster recoveries include:

 Western District of Virginia

-The case was initiated when G&E’s False Claims Litigation Group brought claims in the United States District Court for the Western District of Virginia on behalf of the United States Government and more than two dozen states alleging that Abbott had unlawfully marketed its anti-epileptic drug, Depakote, to children and nursing home patients.
-In addition to a monetary recovery, the settlement broke ground with a corporate integrity agreement that will place compliance burdens on Abbott’s corporate management.
+The case was initiated when G&E’s False Claims Litigation Group brought claims in the United States District Court for the Western District of Virginia on behalf of the U.S. government and more than two dozen states alleging that Abbott had unlawfully marketed its anti-epileptic drug, Depakote, to children and nursing home patients.
+In addition to a monetary recovery, the settlement broke ground with a corporate integrity agreement that places compliance burdens on Abbott’s corporate management.

 District of South Carolina